GraniteWMS/GraniteDocs/docs/integration/omni/sdk-provider.md

 # Omni

+!!! note
-**`Take Note`** Requirements for Omni integration need to be assessed carefully before it is offered to any potential clients.
+    Requirements for Omni integration need to be assessed carefully before it is offered to any potential clients.
     The Omni API is limited in the functionality that it offers, and it usually does not behave in the same way that the Omni Desktop application does.

 ## Setup